fanfan54/webcalc-library/README.md

 * Download the **WebCalc** source code from its official page, available on licence CeCILL (unknown licence version): http://www.planet-casio.com/Fr/programmes/dl.php?id=2849&num=2

-No file on this repository contains work from *Lephenixnoir*, this repo's contributors coded everything, even the Calc2JS files.
+No file on this repository contains work from *Lephenixnoir*, this repo's contributors coded everything, even the Calc2HTML files.
 But, their code is designed to be read by this specific software.

 ## How to use all these files?
 Upload the files to your Casio calculator, with the same file architecture as the repo.

-**There is just one special case:** the folder *.includes* contains files that have to be stored in any folder they're needed.
+**There is just one special case:** the folder *.includes* contains files that have to be stored in any folder where they're needed.
 You may have to copy them to the same folder as your .html files.

 * Only 1 level of folders is allowed on Casio calculators' internal memory.
 No subfolder allowed.